-- outputDir: the output folder of the testsuite.
-The final report will be generated at [outputDir]/[label]/[reportName].xml, see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes. - harnessScript: the harness script must be an Ant script and it is the script which will be called for each test by the testsuite engine.
+Attribute Name Description The output folder of the testsuite.
+The final report will be generated at [outputDir]/ outputDir [label]/[reportName].xml , see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes.
+The harness script must be an Ant script and it is the script which will be called for each test harnessScript by the testsuite engine.
 It is called with a basedir located at output location of the current test.

+The testsuite engine provides the following properties to the harness script giving all the informations to start the test:

+Table 9: harnessScript properties

+Attribute Name Description

-The testsuite engine will provide to it some properties giving all the informations to start the test: - testsuite.test.name: The output name of the current test in the report.
-Default value is the relative path of the test.
+The output name of the current test in the report.
+Default value is the relative path of the

+testsuite. test.
 It can be manually set by the user.
+More details on the output name are available in the

+test.name section Specific Custom Properties.

+The current test absolute path in the filesystem.

+testsuite.

+test.path

+The absolute path to the custom properties of the current test (see the property

+testsuite. customPropertiesExtension)

+test.

+properties

-More details on the output name are available in the section Specific Custom Properties. - testsuite.test.path: The current test absolute path in the filesystem. - testsuite.test.properties: The absolute path to the custom properties of the current test (see the property customPropertiesExtension) - testsuite.common.properties: The absolute path to the common properties of all the tests (see the property commonProperties) - testsuite.report.dir: The absolute path to the directory of the final report.
+The absolute path to the common properties of all the tests (see the property

+testsuite. commonProperties)

+common.

+properties

+The absolute path to the directory of the final report.

+testsuite.

+report.dir